What is a Mortgage?

 The following loan scenario is only an example.
 Actual amounts, fees, and rates vary depending on each individual borrower’s situation and additional factors.
 Loan example is based on a loan amount of $500,000, 30-year fixed conventional mortgage loan with a 3% down payment of $15,000 and estimated closing costs of $3880.
 Interest rate of 4.375%, APT of 5.437% and an estimated monthly payment of $2,975.96.
 All amounts shown are estimates provided for educational and comparison purposes only and will vary for each loan.
 Rates and fees are subject to change at any time.
 This is not a commitment to lend or extend credit.
 Loan approval is subject to applicant’s qualifications for a loan program.
 Information is subject to change without notice.
 The material provided is for informational and educational use only.

 The information is considered accurate and reliable at the time of being published.
-Please contact your On Q financial, Inc. Mortgage Consultant for more information.
-On Q Financial, Incl is an Equal Housing Lender.
+Please contact your On Q Financial, Inc. Mortgage Consultant for more information.
+On Q Financial, Inc. is an Equal Housing Lender.
 NMLS 5645